dovetail-lab/fabric-operation/operations.md

 # Network operations

-TODO: update required for this doc

-After a bootstrap Fabric network is started, you can use the following scripts to deploy your application and scale.
+After a bootstrap Fabric network is started, you can use the following scripts to deploy your application and scale up orderers and peers.

 ## Create new channel